DevExpress-Examples/localize-devexpress-blazor-components/README.md

 ### How to localize DevExpress Blazor components

-DevExpress components in Blazor Server applications use the standard localization mechanism from the .NET framework - [Satellite Resource Assemblies][0].
+DevExpress components in Blazor applications use the standard localization mechanism from the .NET framework - [Satellite Resource Assemblies][0].
 Our components ship with NuGet packages with predefined satellite assemblies for the following languages and cultures:

 - German (de)